Charity Adams Earley

 December 5, 1918-January 13, 2002

 Soldier and community activist, Lt.
 Col. Charity Adams Earley served as the highest-ranking Black woman officer during World War II.
 Her service during the war helped defeat the Axis Powers.
-But Earley also fought against segregation in the Army and helped open the doors of opportunity for African-American women in the military.
+But Earley also fought against segregation in the Army and helped open the doors of opportunity for African American women in the military.
 Faced by challenges all her life, Earley’s commitment to activism helped her better her life and the lives of others.

-Charity Adams Earley was born in Kitrell, N.C. on December 5, 1918.
+Charity Adams Earley was born in Kitrell, North Carolina on Dec.
+5, 1918.
 The oldest of four children, she grew up in a family of educators; her father was a minister and her mother a former teacher.
 Earley moved to South Carolina as a young girl and she considered the state home.
 Forced to navigate racial prejudice and discrimination, Earley faced these challenges with her intellectual skills that she gained from her mother’s instruction.
 She entered school as a second-grader and graduated high school two years early as valedictorian of her class.

 Earley chose to attend Wilberforce University, a historically Black school in Ohio.
 She majored in math, Latin, and physics.
 She was also active outside the classroom and participated in various student organizations and held a part-time job.
 After she graduated in 1938, she returned to South Carolina to teach.
 Over the next four years, she taught math and science to junior high students and took summer classes at The Ohio State University to get her masters.